Besøksadresse

 The University of Oslo Natural History Museum will publish specimen data for parasitic insects (Diptera: Tachinidae; Hymenoptera: Cynipoidea, Chalcidoidea) including an estimated 6500 new specimen records.

-NINA will publish species monitoring data for large and medium-size predators including arctic fox, red fox, wolverine, and golden eagle from above the treeline in Norway.
+NINA has published 67815 observations of medium-size predators including arctic fox, red fox, wolverine, and golden eagle from above the treeline in Norway.

 Museum Stavanger has published data of birds ringed with Norwegian rings from the period 1961 to 1990.
 The dataset includes 2,43 million ringed birds from 336 different species.
 The data is aggregated in relation to species, date, age, sex, status and locality, resulting in 633 060 species occurrences.